pantrypoints/sp/content/en/research/countries/china/xi/chapter-15h.md

 Mass organization is the ability to rely on the masses, mobilize the masses, and organize the masses to promote social development.
 As a strong political party, it should have the organizational power to "cheer up and respond.”
-The mass organizational power of the Communist Party of China is universally recognized, but the mass organizational strength will not "preserve" or "increase value" forever.
+The mass organizational power of the CCP is universally recognized, but the mass organizational strength will not "preserve" or "increase value" forever.
 To build the most powerful political party in the world, it is necessary to continuously strengthen the mass organizational force, stimulate the great power contained in the masses, and